 Servers, wireless systems and cabling must be securely located and physical access restricted.

 All users will have clearly defined access rights to Trust/academy ICT systems.
 Details of the access rights available to groups of users will be recorded and managed by the CSC and will be reviewed at least annually.
-The HR Officer will also hold that information securely.

 All users will be provided with a username and password.
 Two form authentication will be implemented.